kelbakian/chain-replication/README.txt

 Extremely simplistic implementation of chain replication; no configuration manager to manage the chain's state and/or handle failures.

-Also make sure to note the module defined by go.mod file, do not try to run app outside of the module!

 To run:

 -start server processes before client